 Leake Street Arches is a celebration of urban art, dining and music live from Waterloo.

-Nine former railway arches next to the famous Graffiti Tunnel have been brought back to life to provide a curated collection of independent restaurants and bars that capture the essence of urban culture.
+Eight former railway arches next to the famous Graffiti Tunnel have been brought back to life to provide a curated collection of independent restaurants and bars that capture the essence of urban culture.
 Head to Leake Street Arches to fuel your creativity and leave your mark.